lesaint/lesaint.github.io/damapping/framework/documentation/index.md

 The name of the *MapperImpl class* is created by appending `MapperImpl` to the name of the *dedicated class*, e.g. the name of the *MapperImpl class* for the *dedicated class* `FooToBar` is `FooToBarMapperImpl`.

+The *MapperImpl class* is generated in the same package as the *dedicated class*.

 ## annotations

 The *MapperImpl class* is not generated with class annotation except for the `@Generated` annotation that indicates the type has been generated.